The future of the wine industry will be Blockchain

 But here’s the crux; how do I trust a counterparty I don’t know?
 Or, if I know them, how infallible and trustworthy are they?

 This issue is called counterparty risk.
 Intermediaries act as a reliable point between the buyer and the seller.
 That’s what Banks essentially are, or should be.
 In wine distribution, importers, bonded warehouses, merchants, transporters, auction houses, and retailers are all intermediaries.
 Each is a separate link in what can be a long chain between the winery and the consumer.

 Every intermediary maintains a centralised ledger of the transactions they make.
 Each acts as the guarantor to both parties in the trade, and shows proof as necessary.
 Of course, the intermediary takes a nice little earner for its troubles.
-But the audit trail along the chain breaks readily because each transaction along it is not directly joined to the previous one.
-Using Blockchain changes the distribution chain by joining all deals up.
+But the audit trail along the chain breaks readily because each transaction isn’t related to the previous one.
+Using Blockchain also changes the distribution chain by joining all deals up permanently.

 Every ten minutes the winning miner creates a ‘block’ of all their verified transactions over the network.
 As each new block of these deals completes, it links to all the previous deal blocks, so extending the Blockchain.

 Sophisticated cryptography and security ensure each block is digitally signed.
 Any attempt at alteration invalidates all previous entries, right back to the very first one.

 Think of a brick wall.
 If you want to change a brick within the wall, you must remove all the brickwork above it first, or risk the wall collapsing.
 That makes every entry in the Blockchain extraordinarily tamper-proof and completely auditable.
 You would need to control the majority of the network computers and have immense computing power to alter it.
 And such tampering would be naturally and immediately visible.
 Over time, the wall is built higher and higher, making it even harder to undo.